Knoll-Style Lounge Chair in Charcoal Gray

 Just as important as where the furniture is placed is where the furniture is not placed to create a path that is easy navigate.
 Direct traffic around the furniture, not through the middle of it and allow 36-48 inches for the obvious paths and about 24 inches for the smaller ones.

 Let us know if you have any personal tips when it comes to arranging your home!
-Either post it below or stop by one of our showrooms in SeattleChicago or Dallas and also get a chance to see and experience all the pieces we have to offer!
+Either post it below, or stop by our showroom in Bellingham to also see and experience the pieces we have to offer.

 Charteuse Green Saarinen-Style M70 Womb Chair